AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56280-gift-registry-purchases-are-not-completed.md

 <u>Actual results</u>:

-The order is not placed and the error is displayed is `Call to a member function getUpdatedQty() on null`.
+The order is not placed, and the error displayed is, `Call to a member function getUpdatedQty() on null`.

 ## Apply the patch